 Unlike other careers, small changes in health or even small accidents can be crucial to your ability to work, which is why it is important for doctors to get disability insurance.
 Shockingly, more than 1 in 4 20-year-olds become disabled before reaching retirement, and physicians have a 30% chance of missing out on income because of unexpected sickness or injury in their careers!

 You may also have student loan debt, which can’t be discharged if you are injured and can’t work—even if you declare bankruptcy.
 Disability insurance protects you against financial hardship if injury or illness prevents you from working.

-After you have spent years working up to becoming a medical professional by putting yourself through training, school, racking up medical school debt, and struggling with finances, the worst thing that could happen would be a loss of income.
-Not only would all of your hard work account for nothing but your debt and financial responsibilities won’t disappear.
-Which is why disability insurance is especially important for Physicians and other Medical Professionals.
+After you have spent years working to become a medical professional by putting yourself through training, school, racking up medical school debt, and struggling with finances, the worst thing that could happen would be a loss of income.
+Not only would all of your hard work account for nothing but your debt and financial responsibilities will not disappear.
+This is why disability insurance is especially important for physicians and other medical professionals.

-In order to understand disability insurance, you will need to know what companies are best, what own occupation disability insurance is, the difference between long and short term disability insurance and what the difference is between Employer and Individual Coverage, as well as some basic things like how to get it and how much it costs.
+In order to understand disability insurance, you will need to know which companies are best, what own-occupation disability insurance is, the difference between long and short-term disability insurance.
+You should also know the difference is between employer and individual coverage, as well as some basic things like how to get insurance and how much it costs.

-Learning about disability insurance can feel like an enormous task, however, we have laid out the most important parts about disability insurance tailored for Physicians, so you can feel confident before you get a policy.
-Here is what you will need to know to fully understand Physician disability insurance.
+Learning about disability insurance can feel like an enormous task.
+Fortunately, we have laid out the most important details about disability insurance, tailored for physicians, so you can feel confident before you get a policy.
+Here is what you will need to know to fully understand physician disability insurance.

 If at any point you have questions or would like to get started with your policy, feel free to contact us.
 Let's get started with Chapter 1.